kmwang123/cme211-notes/lecture-15/lecture-15.md

 #include <iostream>

 int main() {
-  int a[3]; // Array referenced via a with 3 integer elements
+  int a[3]; // Array referenced via a with 3, integer elements (array with 3 elements)

   a[0] = 0;
   a[1] = a[0] + 1;